Skip to main content

 Even though channels are the new big thing, Google is still extremely dominant and an obvious priority.
 Google’s algorithms are evolving and getting smarter, so in order to include your brand among relevant search results, you need to work smart with your content and engage with your customers on all levels.

-Today, there are about 100 million people participating in Google's local guides program who contributes with content on Google.
+Google’s local guides program who contributes with content on Google.
 Local Guides are part of a global community of people who write reviews, share photos, answer questions, add or edit places, and check facts on Google Maps.